 Intermittent fasting has become one of the most popular ways of fasting used today.
-Due to the wide range of plans available, individuals can select what most suits them.
+Due to the wide range of approaches , individuals can select what most suits them, based on their personal needs and expectations.
 Among the variations and options there is one item which seems to frequently be mentioned as causing some confusion, that is stevia.
 Whether or not stevia and intermittent fasting work well together, i.e. whether it is proper to use it while on this kind of fast is important to clear up.
 If this is the case for you, take a look at the following article where we take aim at explaining what both concepts are, and also clarify if it is appropriate to consume stevia during an intermittent fast.

 Fasting has significant health benefits for the body’s systems.
-Abstinence from food can usher in some bodily changes like reduction in insulin, protection against damages in the kidney, reduction in the body’s oxidative stress, detoxification of the body system and an improvement in the functioning of the brain, to name a few.
+Abstinence from food in the long term can usher in some bodily changes like reduction in insulin secretion, protection against damages in the kidney, reduction in the body’s oxidative stress, and an improvement in the functioning of the brain, to name a few.
 A 2015 systematic review published in Molecular and Cellular Endocrinology also reported that those who fasted to lose weight, over 10 weeks, lost between 7 and 11 pounds (4).
 Read on to gain a better understanding of what intermittent fasting is and how you can still maintain your fast while soothing your sweet tooth at the same time.

 Intermittent fasting is a meal timing schedule, due to the importance of timing, this practice is distinct from dietary plans.
 It has a long history of use.
 Among other things, it is helpful for losing weight and simplifying one’s health.
 In the same vein, its ability to minimise the effects of ageing is another reason why some people have found it to be worth embarking on (8).
 Although it may be challenging to practice at the start, you get more comfortable with it through consistent use.